 Inventories are valued at the lower of cost or market using the first-in, first-out method.
 We write down our inventory for estimated obsolescence or unmarketable inventory in an amount equal to the difference between the cost of inventory and the estimated market value based upon assumptions about future demand and market conditions.
 If actual market conditions are less favorable than those we projected, additional inventory write-downs may be required.
 Inventory impairment charges establish a new cost basis for inventory and charges are not subsequently reversed to income even if circumstances later suggest that increased carrying amounts are recoverable.
+During subsequent periods, if sales occur of previously written-down inventory, we may realize a higher gross margin on sales of this inventory during the period the inventory is sold.
 In estimating our inventory obsolescence, we primarily evaluate estimates of demand over a 12-month period and record impairment charges for inventory on hand in excess of the estimated 12-month demand.

-In periods where our production levels are substantially below our normal operating capacity, such as in the second half of fiscal 2009, the reduced production levels of our manufacturing facilities are charged directly to cost of sales.
+In periods where our production levels are substantially below our normal operating capacity, such as in the second half of fiscal 2009 and the first half of fiscal 2010, the reduced production levels of our manufacturing facilities are charged directly to cost of sales.
+Approximately \$18.6 million was charged to cost of sales in fiscal 2009, and approximately \$22.3 million was charged to cost of sales in fiscal 2010, as a result of decreased production in our wafer fabs.